 Scene Change within Leading Pictures

-When there is scene change, reference pictures that precede the picture where the scene change occurs are rarely be selected as reference pictures during inter prediction for pictures that follow the scene change.
+If scene change occurs within one GOP before a CRA picture is encoded, reference pictures that precede the picture where the scene change occurs are rarely be selected as reference pictures during inter prediction for pictures that follow the scene change.
 Thus, when scene change occurs within leading pictures, leading pictures that follow the picture where the scene change first occurs can be chosen as ULP without having coding efficiency loss.

+Figure 3 illustrate the scenario when scene change occurs within one GOP before CRA picture.
+In Figure 3 (a), it is assumed that scene change occurs at the 3rd picture before CRA so that the next picture after that which is used as reference picture are suggested to be set as a ULP.
+In Figure 3 (a), it is assumed that scene change may occur at either the 4th or 5th picture before CRA so that the 4th picture and the 2nd picture before CRA are suggested to be set as ULPs.

 (a) Scene change occurs in leading picture with POC = CRA – 3